Marchosias140/Rusty-Gallery/README.md

 # Rusty-Gallery
 Wallpaper gallery web app written in Rust.

+Updates:

+- Added a samples folder with configurations inspired in two waifus from the anime that changed my life.

 Overall this app is made as a template that can be filled with any kind of theme.
-Some sample alternate configurations will perhaps be uploaded to this repo in order to showcase how you can change some assets to tailor it to your special interests.